FAWC438/FAWC438/README.md

 ## 🎉 About Me

 - 🏫 I am studying for the master of computer science and technology of BUPT
-- 💼 Currently interning at Alibaba Cloud, working on LLM-related tasks
+- 💼 Currently interning at Alibaba Cloud, working with Tongyi LLM team
 - 📖 My research direction is computer network
 - 👀 Interested in clould native, especially Observability
 - 🌱 An open source enthusiast